Enhancing Adversarial Defense by k-Winners-Take-All: Abstract

 \section{Abstract}

-We propose a simple change to the current neural network structure for defending against gradient-based adversarial attacks.
+We propose a simple change to existing neural network structures for better defending against gradient-based adversarial attacks.
 Instead of using popular activation functions (such as ReLU), we advocate the use of $k$-Winners-Take-All (\kwta) activation, a $C^0$ discontinuous function that purposely invalidates the neural network model's gradient at densely distributed input data points.
+The proposed \kwta activation can be readily used in nearly all existing networks and training methods with no significant overhead.
 Our proposal is theoretically rationalized.
-We show why the discontinuities in \kwta networks can largely prevent gradient-based search of adversarial examples and why they at the same time remain innocuous to the network training.
+We analyze why the discontinuities in \kwta networks can largely prevent gradient-based search of adversarial examples and why they at the same time remain innocuous to the network training.
 This understanding is also empirically backed.
-Even without notoriously expensive adversarial training, the robustness performance of our networks is comparable to conventional ReLU networks optimized by adversarial training.
-Furthermore, after also optimized through adversarial training, our networks outperform the state-of-the-art methods under white-box attacks on various datasets that we experimented with.
+We test \kwta activation on various network structures optimized by a training method, be it adversarial training or not.
+In all cases, the robustness of \kwta networks outperforms that of traditional networks under white-box attacks.